mpv-player/mpv/DOCS/man/en/options.rst

     which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).

+    .. admonition:: Warning

-    Warning: if you force the charset, even subtitles that are known to be UTF-8 will be recoded, which is perhaps not what you expect.
+        If you force the charset, even subtitles that are known to be UTF-8 will be recoded, which is perhaps not what you expect.
 Prefix codepages with ``utf8:`` if you want the codepage to be used only if the input is not valid UTF-8.

     .. admonition:: Examples